• Skip to main content

 • Variations

-So if you’re in no mood for mayo, this Oil and Vinegar Coleslaw Dressing is sure to please with its sweet, spicy, and tangy flavor.
+So if you’re in no mood for mayo, this no-mayo dressing is sure to please with its sweet, spicy, and tangy flavor.
 Simultaneously refreshing, zingy, and complex.

 Ingredients